-A student presenting two or more units of a given language for entrance must, in order to receive college credit, continue that language on the intermediate (103, 104) or higher level.
+A student presenting two or more units of a given language for entrance must, in order to receive credit for further courses in that language, continue that language on the intermediate (103, 104) or higher level.
 Should such a student through a low mark on the placement test or through inability to do the work in the course not qualify for at least the intermediate level, he must (a) take the language over at the elementary level without college credit, or (b) elect a different language on the elementary level.
-Exceptions may be made to this only in the case of veterans who are entering college after a term of military service.
+Exceptions may be made to this requirement only in the case of veterans who are entering college after a term of military service.